 HUDHUR - حضور

 Literally: Being or becoming present.
 Presence.
 A call.
 A visit.
-Being or coming into a state of repose, quiet, ease, freedom from anxiety or suffering through being in the presence of the sovereign and any high dignitary.
+Being or coming into a state of repose, quiet, ease, freedom from anxiety or suffering through being in the presence of the sovereign, or any high dignitary.

 As an Islamic term: The consciousness of knowing that Allah is all-present and all-seeing and of not forgetting that Allah knows and sees everything and each of us, every state of ours, even intentions, feelings and thoughts with His all-encompassing attributes.
 Through the consciousness of îman and being in the state of hudhur, having peace and happiness in the heart.
 Hudhur is the opposite of ghaflah.